Austrian Minister Proposes to Create Tribunals for Daesh Fighters in Middle East

-"European countries must now quickly agree that there must be tribunals against IS [Daesh] terrorists [mercenaries] with UN and EU involvement in the [Middle East] region," Kickl said in an interview with the Kronen Zeitung newspaper.
+"European countries must now quickly agree that there must be tribunals against IS [Daesh] terrorists [mercenaries] with UN and EU involvement in the [Middle East] region", Kickl said in an interview with the newspaper Kronen Zeitung.

 Kickl stressed that, according to experts, from 30 to 60 people might want to return from the war zone to Austria.